 Antoine Mottet, Michael Pinsker.

-To appear in Journal of the ACM.
+In Journal of the ACM 71(5).
 Preprint Abstract

 We develop the novel machinery of smooth approximations and use it to rederive the known P/NP-complete dichotomy results within the scope of the infinite-domain CSP conjecture.
 Using the same techniques, we also obtain classification results about CSPs solvable by local consistency methods.